nxvipin/Paathshaala/README.md

 	If you have any queries, please report it here.
 New developers are most welcome.
 Please feel free to contact [jaseemabid] (/jaseemabid) or [swvist] (/swvist) for queries.

+### Development branches :
+	master	: The current stable version deployed in servers dev		: The next big thing that is going to be part of master.
+				Rewriting major JavaScript functions now
+	less	: Porting the project to less from css.
+			  Major rewrite for performance gains and code maintainability.